Coincidence of wants

 Besides barter, other kinds of in-kind transactions also suffer from the coincidence of wants problem in the absence of a medium of exchange.
 Romance, for example often relies on a double coincidence of wants.
 If Max likes Mallory but Mallory does not like Max, then the two cannot meaningfully exchange the benefits of romance.
 Only if there exists a coincidence of wants can a mutually beneficial relationship be established without a medium of exchange.

 John Hickman argues that barter may characterize future interplanetary trade because the much lower costs of communication compared with transportation will make a shared currency between the economies of the two worlds impossible.

-As another example, when wealth is transferred during marriage, divorce, inheritance, and other crucial life events, or during the collection of taxes or tribute, it is improbable that this event will coincide with the recipient's desire for the commodities the payer can readily obtain.
+As another example, when wealth is transferred during marriage, divorce, inheritance, and other crucial life events, or during the collection of taxes or tribute, it is improbable that this event will coincide with the recipient's desire for the products the payer can readily obtain.
 All of these transactions entail an improbable coincidence of wants and events which can be resolved by the existence of a monetary medium.

+Metcalfe's law can be interpreted as a consequence of coincidence of wants, as n co-interacting individuals have n2 opportunities to potentially satisfy the conditions of coincidence amongst themselves.
+That is to say, a mechanism that expedites the coincidence of wants is itself perceived to have value proportional to the rate of coincidences found through the mechanism.